s1998/submit/README.md

     This finally creates two labelled datasets : questions_lablled.csv and statements_labelled.csv

 -    notebooks/salesaichallenge2.py

      This notebook uses the files questions_lablled.csv and statements_labelled.csv to create a model that is used in the final API endpoint and seems to work decently well.

 -   notebooks/newsalesaichallenge3.py

     There are two steps here.
-    First figure out if the sentence mentions a taks and when is it supposed to be done.
+    First figure out if the sentence mentions a taks and when (this is an important criteria for filtering but we should be able to do without ) is it supposed to be done.
     This can be done using Semnatic Role Labelling.
     Once we have figured out the sentences that have a verb and a time period, we use BART in zero-shot fashion to check if the task is to be done after meeting.